Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Experiments

 Table \ref{tab:flagship-results} presents our core findings across four flagship benchmarks under matched computational budgets.
 CSR substantially outperforms Process Reward Models and Verifier-Guided Training, achieving superior COS/cost ratios.
 Complete statistical analysis is provided in Appendix~\ref{app:extended-experiments}.

-CSR increases COS by 32.8 points on GSM8K, 34.8 on HotpotQA, 34.4 on ProofWriter, and 25.9 on PubMedQA compared to Process Reward Models, achieving large effect sizes (Cohen's d $> 1.8$) while maintaining accuracy within 1-2 points.
-CSR attains superior COS/cost ratios (0.239-0.579 vs 0.141-0.335 for baselines), making it both more effective and efficient.
+CSR increases COS by 32.8 points on GSM8K, 34.8 on HotpotQA, 34.4 on ProofWriter, and 25.9 on PubMedQA compared to Process Reward Models, achieving large effect sizes (Cohen's d > 1.8) while maintaining accuracy within 1-2 points.
+CSR attains superior COS/cost ratios (0.239-0.579 vs 0.141-0.360 for baselines).
+Complete baseline comparisons and statistical analysis are in Appendix~\ref{app:extended-experiments}.